One easily overlooked and potentially useful feature of email is email signatures.

-When you're composing email, Postbox will automatically use your default signature when you create a new message.
-You can use the Signatures toolbar icon to change the default signature, or to insert a new signature if one doesn't exist.
+When you're composing an email, Postbox will automatically use your default signature when you create a new message.
+You can use the Signatures toolbar icon to change the default signature or to insert a new signature if one doesn't exist.

 And if you need a little help getting started with signatures, Postbox contains 25 beautifully designed signatures that you can customize.

 To use the custom signatures, open a new Compose window, then click on the "Signatures" button in the toolbar.

 In the pop-up menu that displays, select Custom Signatures...